Calendar (New Style) Act 1750: The eleven day shift

 First page of the papal bull Inter gravissimas ("Among the most serious ...")

 The reason given to discard both the traditional calendar and the eleven-day accumulated difference was a religious one: calculation of the date of Easter.
-The introduction to the act explains that, due to the inaccuracy in the Julian calendar, the date of the spring equinox (which determines the date of Easter) had drifted by about eleven days from its date at the time of the First Council of Nicaea, 21 March, (Note: The act gives the name of this Council incorrectly as "Nice") and that this drift would continue unless the calendar was corrected and the eleven days' difference deleted.
+The introduction to the act explains that, due to the inaccuracy in the Julian calendar, the date of the spring equinox (which determines the date of Easter) had drifted by about eleven days from its date at the time of the First Council of Nicaea, 21 March, (Note: The act gives the name of this Council as "Nice", which is the nomenclature used by Edward Gibbon throughout his The History of the Decline and Fall of the Roman Empire) and that this drift would continue unless the calendar was corrected and the eleven days' difference deleted.

 The Gregorian calendar was a reform of the Julian calendar, instituted by Pope Gregory XIII in 1582 by the papal bull "Inter gravissimas" ("Among the most serious").
 The intention expressed by the text of this bull was to reset the calendar so that celestial events critical for the calculation of Easter dates – the March equinox and its adjacent full moons – would be back in what the bull calls "their proper places" and would be prevented from being moved away again.

 The divergence had happened because the Julian calendar adds a leap year every four years, but this process adds about three more days every four hundred years than the Earth's orbit requires.
 More precisely, newer measurements had found that a 'tropical year' (an orbit of the Earth around the Sun) was taking some twelve minutes less than the 365 days and 6 hours that had been assumed for the Julian Calendar.